DeterminedGeneral/Sparx-Reader-Solver/README.md

 - Use at your own risk of getting caught

 # Installation Guide
-In order to install the script, please use the following instructions:
+In order to install the script, please use the following instructions.
+The instructions use chrome as the example, the extension works on other browsers like edge by going to the relevant extensions page (edge://extensions/ for example).
 1. Go to chrome://extensions/ and enable developer mode
 2. Install the extension from this github repo.
 You will need to unzip it
 3. In chrome://extensions/, click Load Unpacked and navigate to the folder you just unzipped.
 Click Select Folder to add it to your extensions